alessandroragano/complicated_chess/README.md

 - API version: Android API level 25
 - OS: Android Nougat early 2017

+In this repository you find the actual code browsing through this path complicated_chess/src/main/java/com/mobileapp/polimi/maprojectg4

+The software has been developed following the Model-View-Controller paradigm.
 ## Launch
 The app can be launched in two ways:
   1) Download Android Studio and the emulator.
 Launch the app in the emulator